mhajjar36/Terraform/README.md

 Output values are similar to return values in programming languages

-What do we want to output to the command line?
+What do we want to output to the command line after we run terraform apply?

+The results will be displayed on your terminal after you run terraform apply

+.secret outputs will be shown in your terraform.tfstate file that shows up after terraform apply due to security reasons

 https://registry.terraform.io/providers/hashicorp/aws/latest/docs